 A functional city has many strengths and few weaknesses.
+Functionality is based on equality, non-discrimination, strong social cohesion and open, inclusive ways of operating.
 Everyone feels safe in Helsinki.
 A functional city is based on trust.
 Safety and a sense of mutual trust and togetherness are a competitive edge for the city.
 The city is for everyone.
 The city is built together.